What to Expect

-I require 24 hours notice for appointment cancellations.
-Cancellations within less than 24 hours, or appointment no-shows will be charged a $50 fee.
-In the case of pre-paid series, the session will be deducted from the series regardless of the value of that session.
-In cases of sudden illness or emergency, this fee may be waived for the first-time occurrence only.
-Please call or text 585-943-3974 to cancel an appointment if it is less than 24 hours before your scheduled time; otherwise, please cancel or change your appointment using the link from your confirmation e-mail.
-If you need assistance, feel free to call 585-943-3974.
+I require 24-hours notice for appointment cancellations.
+Cancellations within less than 24 hours will be charged an $80 fee.
+In case of sudden illness or emergency, this fee may be waived for the first-time occurrence only.
+Please call or text 585-943-3974 to cancel appointments if it is less than 24 hours before your scheduled time; otherwise, please cancel or change your appointment using the confirmation email link.

 Do I need a referral from my primary care provider to receive massage therapy or to continue with treatment?

 No, Somatic Therapy from a Licensed Massage Therapist does not typically require a referral from any other health care provider.
 If you are seeking reimbursement from insurance or using an HSA card to pay, a referral may be required.
 Please check into these requirements before your first appointment.
 I do not have access to this information.

 What does your hands-on treatment involve?